-- social factors are those elements of a company's or an industry's practices that have a social impact on a community or society (e.g. the impact of a company's or an industry's practices on human rights or indigenous rights); and - governance factors are those that have an impact on how a company is governed (e.g. how it responds to conflict of interest).
+- environmental factors are those that relate to a company or industry's interaction with the physical environment (e.g. climate impact, energy efficiency); - social factors are those elements of a company's or an industry's practices that have a social impact on a community or society (e.g. the impact of a company's or an industry's practices on human rights or indigenous rights); and - governance factors are those that have an impact on how a company is governed (e.g. how it responds to conflict of interest).